ploegert/Performance.AspNetCore/README.md

     - using AKS (Azure Kubernetes Service)
     - using App Service to host the docker container
     - using Service fabric to host the docker container
-6. Host Apps in App Service Environment (ASE) - Similar to #1, only dedicated
+6. Host Apps in App Service Environment (ASE) - Similar to #1, only dedicated & can achine a high number scale set in the Hosting Plan.

-For Simplicity sake, we can effectively rule out options 4 & 5 out of this performance evalation as we simply do not have the time or resources to cover all 5 options at this time.
+For Simplicity sake, we can effectively rule out options 4, 5, & 6 out of scope of this performance evalation as we simply do not have the time or resources to cover all options at this time.

-### #Naive Performance Expermentation - Azure App Service Edition
+### Asp.Net Benchmarch Numbers

+We began this benchmarking task hoping that we'd see performance numbers similar to [Asp.Net benchmarks](https://github.com/aspnet/benchmarks), which if you look at the numbers, it calls out a Asp.net 4.6 IIS hosted Asp.net app can recieve 51k Requests per second.
+It's worth noting that these tests execute on two physical machines that are connected via a physical switch - meaning it would not be reasonable to expect these performance numbers in Azure - But still...it's a heck of a place to start.

+It's also worth noting that they are using a tool called wrk (https://github.com/wg/wrk) to generate the load for these tests.

+Detailed Results are called out here: https://aka.ms/aspnet/benchmarks.

+### Expectations vs Reality

+* We had hoped that we'd get somewhere near 52,000 Request/Second per the [Asp.Net benchmarks](https://github.com/aspnet/benchmarks)
+* Based on a co-worker's earlier expirement to host a Java App in a VM, we were seeing that the vm hosted instances were getting 10,000 rps.
+* So we revised our expectation down to < 10,000 Req/Sec, hopeing that We'd see something similar in Azure App Service.
+* A simple cursery test showed we scored a decidely sad < 1000 rps for a single server in Azure App Service.
+* This is the point we decided to dig in a bit deeper to figure out where the bottleneck is and what would be performant.

+### Testing Web App Base Requirements

 Before finding the optimal deployment mechanism (VM scale set vs App Service), the basis of our test was to first find the upper limit of what azure app service could handle.

-#### Azure App Service Configuration
-To make this a reproducable test, We used the following configuration/requirements
+To make this a reproducable test, We used the following configuration/requirements:

+* The goal was to use the most basic of project with the bare minimum dependencies
+* use as much as the Default out of the box configuration - similar to executing ```dotnet new web```
+* Have two test cases:
+  1. "**static**" web page - A web controller that given a "GET" request, would return back a string of characters - similar to the default "ValuesController" that generates an api/values endpoint that returns a string.
+As this is just a string of characters, we would expect that this would be best performant Controller call that would exist.
+  2. "**status**" web page - A web controller that given a "GET" request, would grab the version of the binary dll, and return that back as a string.
+This would be expected to perform nearly the equivelent of the "Static" call, but perform slightly worse as it would need to do a file read to get the dll version.
+* Toward the last 3/4 of testing, it showed that the Static vs Status results were always roughly the same.
+So to simplify results & readout, we reduced the remaining tests to just examine the static endpoint for the remaining tests.
 * The azure deployment should consist of an ARM template that deploys:
     - Web Hosting Plan
     - Web Application